ZachWatkins/wordpress-plugin/readme.md

 ## Features

+* Shortcode
+* Widget
-* "Publication" and "Author" custom post types using the most features I've developed for custom post types.
+* Custom post types using Advanced Custom Fields and various features and enhancements I've developed for custom post types and taxonomies

 ## Development Installation